-TU is a participating institution in the Yellow Ribbon Program, an addition to the Post-9/11 GI Bill that provides 100 percent tuition to qualified veterans.
-The University also participates in many other veteran benefits programs, with expert staff who individualize programs to best fit each student’s needs.
+TU participates in the Yellow Ribbon Program, an addition to the Post-9/11 GI Bill that provides full tuition to qualified veterans.
+The university also offers other veteran benefits programs with expert staff who individualize programs to best fit each student’s needs.

 About the Yellow Ribbon Program at TU

 Admitted applicants who have served at least 36 months of active duty can apply for the Yellow Ribbon Program at TU.
 Benefits are on a first-come, first-served basis for a limited number of admitted applicants or current TU student-veterans.